AbhiShake1/LoL/README.md

   print('executes-not')
 end)
 ```
->> **Note**: `REST` has tantrums, making us spend more time and energy trying to `INSERT INTO hole`.
+> **Note**: `REST` has tantrums, making us spend more time and energy trying to `INSERT INTO hole`.
 We bois are `RESTless`.
 We bois want to `INSERT INTO hole` *without* waisting that fore-foreplay energy.
 We also avoid that emotional nesting.
 Holes are also case insensitive, meaning you can `SHOUT` or `be polite` to the hole or even `KeEP ChanGIng cASSes`.
 When the hole accepts or rejects request, the lines bellow will not execute

 And now, let's make the hole expect requests:
 ```lua
 hole:expect_requests()
 ```
+That's it.
+The hole is ready to receive: *no matter how big, how small, or how fast*.